hpc-unibe-ch/hpc-unibe-ch.github.io/docs/hpc-projects/overview.md

 [//]: # (TODO provide link to the ServicePortal)

 Responsible for a HPC project is a research group leader, who needs to apply for the project.
 Members could be research group members or any other combination of UniBE campus accounts.
 Project management responsibilities can be delegated to a person defined in the project application form, this includes:

 - adding new members to primary or secondary group
 - storage extension
 - project live time extension

 ### SCRATCH:
-Every project will have an access to a short-term huge capacity space with high-speed access.
-This is meant as temporary working directory.
-The data live time will be restricted to an order of month.
+Every project will have an access to a short-term, huge capacity space (50TB, 5M files) with high-speed access.
+On special request this limits can be increased.
+SCRATCH is meant as a temporary working directory and is located under `/storage/scratch`.
+Files older than 60 days are meant to be deleted automatically.
 No data recovery mechanisms are implemented on SCRATCH.
+In case of reaching a of 60% occupancy of whole SCRATCH, short term actions are required, removing data even younger data, after notification of users.

 [//]: # (TODO what is the data live time)